Credit cards for the self-employed

 How do I know if I’m eligible for a credit card?

-It’s important to understand what the lending criteria is for most providers to ensure you’re eligible for a credit card.
-If you’re self-employed, many providers will be interested in how steady your income is and others will be interested in your credit history – how successful you’ve been in paying off previous debt and whether you’ve missed any payments.
+If you’re self-employed, many providers will consider how steady your income is.
+Others will be interested in your credit history – how successful you’ve been in paying off previous debt and whether you’ve missed any payments.

-To avoid applying for credit cards that you could be declined for, it’s important to use an eligibility checker.
-This will perform a soft search on your credit file (which won’t be visible to lenders) and will indicate what cards you’re likely to be accepted for; a soft search won’t impact your credit score.
+To see which credit cards you’re likely to be accepted for, use our credit card eligibility checker.
+It involves a soft search on your credit file, which won’t be visible to lenders and won’t impact your credit score.

 What will I need to apply for a credit card if I’m self-employed?